thegenemyers/DEXTRACTOR/README.md

 option specifies upper case should be used, and the characters per line, or line width, can be set to any positive value with the -w option

-With the -i option set, the programs run as UNIX pipes that take .fasta (.dexta) input from the standard input and write .dexta (.fasta) to the standard output.
+With the -i option set, the program runs as a UNIX pipe that takes .fasta (.dexta) input from the standard input and writes .dexta (.fasta) to the standard output.
 In this case the -k option has no effect.

 ```